List of political parties in Scotland: Overview

-The Alba Party is a Scottish independence supporting party formed in February 2021 and led by former First Minister of Scotland Alex Salmond.
-Shortly after it announced its plans to run in the 2021 Scottish Parliament election, two SNP MPs defected to the new party, making the Alba Party the fourth largest Scottish party at the Westminster Parliament after the SNP, Scottish Liberal Democrats and Scottish Conservatives.
-In the run up to the 2021 Scottish Parliament election there was a succession of SNP representatives defecting to the party.
-The party failed to win any seats in the 2021 Scottish Parliament election, after attracting only 1.7% of the vote.

 Parties with elected representation

 Scottish Parliament and/or House of Commons

 There are six parties in Scotland that have elected representation in either the Scottish Parliament or the House of Commons.
-All except the Scottish Greens and the Alba Party have representation in both.
-In addition, all parties except the Alba Party have elected representation at the local government level.
+All except the Scottish Greens and Reform UK have representation in both.
+In addition, all parties have elected representation at the local government level.

 Local government

 There are three parties in Scotland that have elected representation only at the local government level.

 Parties with no elected representation

 Notable registered parties

 There are a number of notable registered parties in Scotland with no elected representation.
 Some operate exclusively within Scotland, while others may also be active in other parts of the United Kingdom.